coopev017/coopev017.github.io/README.md

 ### Goal

 I aim to grow and improve these skills mentioned by working through case studies of various topics in order to become a well-rounded analyst.
-I will be experimenting and dabbling in different areas in each case study to.
+I will be experimenting and dabbling in different skills in each case study to, all while working with topics I love and have interest in.
 My goal is not perfection, it is improvement.

 ### Statement of Originality